JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.74
+* Bug fix for rectangular meshes with very close control points.
+The program now checks for mesh control points that are for all practical purposes the same and eliminates the duplicates.

 v0.0.73
 * Bug fix for merging duplicated plate names when using models with multiple meshes.